 - Absorption typically controlled by the need

-- Transported by blood and lymph from the tiny intestine in chylomicron (depending on size)
+- Transported by blood and lymph from the small intestine in chylomicron (depending on size)

 - They are not readily excreted by the urine.